Chapter 3:

 “Don’t get up just yet, Young Master.”

-“Hendrix…” He groaned.
+“Hendrix…” he groaned.
 “What is the Fold?”

 “Folds are liminal spaces connected to the psychology or history of a building,” Hendrix explained.

-Covered his face with an arm.
+He stared at the ceiling, covering his face with an arm.

-Sounds of the evening traffic filled the apartment.
+Evening traffic sounds filled the apartment.

-“Does the structure of a building shape the logic of these pocket dimensions?”
+When he was ready, he asked, “Does the structure of a building shape the logic of these pocket dimensions?”
+Hendrix nodded.
+“And the inhabitants.”

 Hendrix nodded.
 “And the inhabitants.”